Rimappa la gamma tonale di un’immagine riproducendo la risposta di tono e colore della pellicola classica.

 - color science

-- This setting defaults to v6 (2022) for new images, and defines the algorithms used by the filmic module (e.g. the extreme luminance desaturation strategy).
-To revert to the behavior of previous versions of filmic, set this parameter to v3 (2019), v4 (2020) or v5 (2021).
+- This setting defaults to v7 (2023) for new images, and defines the algorithms used by the filmic module (e.g. the extreme luminance desaturation strategy).
+To revert to the behavior of previous versions of filmic, set this parameter to v3 (2019), v4 (2020), v5 (2021) or v6 (2022).
 The difference between these methods lies in the way in which they handle desaturation close to pure black and pure white (see the background section for details).
 If you have previously edited an image using older versions of filmic, the color science setting will be kept at the earlier version number in order to provide backward compatibility for those edits.
-The v7 (2023) method removes the preserve chrominance option (see the background section for details).
+The v7 (2023) method removes the preserve chrominance option, and the v8 (AgX) method applies the tone curve to each RGB channel separately inside a dedicated rendering color space (see the background section for details on both). v8 (AgX) comes in five variants – no bleach, low bleach, medium bleach, high bleach and extra bleach – which sit on a single trade-off between keeping saturation and keeping hue accurate; see the table in the background section to choose one.

 - preserve chrominance

-- (This setting is not available with the v7 color science).
+- (This setting is not available with the v7 and v8 color sciences).
 Define how the chrominance should be handled by filmic – either not at all, or using one of the three provided norms.

 Quando si applica la trasformazione con la curva ad S indipendentemente su ciascun colore, le proporzioni dei colori vengono modificate, il che modifica le proprietà dello spettro sottostante, e quindi la crominanza dell’immagine.
 Questo è ciò che succede se scegli “no” come parametro preserva crominanza.
 Con questa opzione potrebbe sembrare di ottenere risultati migliori rispetto agli altri valori, ma potrebbe impattare negativamente azioni più avanti nella coda di elaborazione, ad esempio per quanto riguarda la saturazione globale.